Mediterranean Salad with Purslane and Mint

-This Mediterranean Salad with Purslane and Mint has amazing ingredients and the Sumac-Lemon Vinaigrette bumps up the flavor!
-The salad is loaded with healthy purslane, one of the most nutrient-rich plants you can eat.
+This Purslane Salad with Lettuce, Tomatoes, Cucumbers, and Mint has an amazing Sumac-Lemon Vinaigrette that bumps up the flavor!
+The salad is loaded with healthy purslane, one of the most nutrient-rich plants you can eat and it’s also extra low in carbs.

-PIN the Mediterranean Salad with Purslane to try it later!
+PIN the Purslane Salad to try it later!

-Let me start this post by saying that this Mediterranean Salad with Purslane and Mint was one of the most interesting salads I’ve made for weeks.
+Let me start this post by saying that this Purslane Salad with Lettuce, Tomatoes, Cucumbers, and Mint is one of the most interesting salads I’ve made since I started this blog.
 This is a salad that’s jam packed with remarkable flavors.

-Take lettuce and add the flavors from Purslane, mint, cucumbers, fresh tomatoes, and the amazing Sumac-Lemon Vinaigrette and you have amazing summer flavors, combined in a salad that’s about as healthy as you can get!
+Take all those healthy salad ingredients and add the amazing Sumac-Lemon Vinaigrette and you have amazing summer flavors, combined in a salad that’s about as healthy as you can get!
+And this Purslane Salad is not only healthy, it’s also extra low in carbs.

 What ingredients do you need for this recipe?